GunnarFarneback/LongestPaths.jl/README.md

 ## Future Plans

-* Generalize to weighted longest paths.
-This is mostly straightforward.

 * Add more tests.

 * Add benchmarks.

-* Possibly convert from MathProgBase to MathOptInterface.
+* Convert from MathProgBase to MathOptInterface.

 * Generalize to other solvers than Cbc.
 This should be more or less straightforward, but is at the moment hindered by an absence of